JosefAlbers/Phi-3-Vision-MLX/README.md

 - LoRA fine-tuning capabilities
 - API integration for extended functionality (e.g., image generation, text-to-speech)

+## Minimum Requirements

+Phi-3-MLX is designed to run on Apple Silicon Macs.
+The minimum requirements are:

+- Apple Silicon Mac (M1, M2, or later)
+- macOS 11.0 or later
+- 8GB RAM (with quantization using `quantize_model=True` option)

+For optimal performance, especially when working with larger models or datasets, we recommend using a Mac with 16GB RAM or more.

 ## Quick Start

 Install and launch Phi-3-MLX from command line: